SimonVaz18/west-london-dog-grooming/README.md

 ## Overview

 West London Dog Grooming is a modern, mobile-responsive website for a professional dog grooming business located in Acton, West London.
-The website is designed to clearly present grooming services, opening hours, and contact information, with a built-in form to facilitate appointment bookings.
+The website is designed to clearly present grooming services, opening hours and contact information, with a built-in form to facilitate appointment bookings.

 The goal is to offer pet owners a smooth and informative user experience while promoting the business's caring and high-quality approach.